Visualizing Raw 2-Photon Images#

 Viewing ROIs and 2P Movie#

 Below imshow is used to display the regions of interest as an image.
 The ROIs get overlaid onto the movie data with simple numpy addition.
-Finally, mpl_interactions’s hyperslicer method, the movie can be shown interactively.
+Finally, using mpl_interactions’s hyperslicer method, the movie can be shown interactively.

 Regions of Interest Mask#